Aircoookie/WLED-Docs/docs/interfaces/json-api.md

 udpn.nn | bool | Don't send a broadcast packet (applies to just the current API call).
 Not included in state response. v | bool | If set to _true_ in a JSON POST command, the response will contain the full JSON state object.
 Not included in state response rb | bool | If set to _true_, device will reboot immediately.
+Not included in state response. live | bool | If set to _true_, enters realtime mode and blanks the LEDs.
+The realtime timeout option does not have an effect when this command is used, WLED will stay in realtime mode until the state (color/effect/segments, excluding brightness) is changed.
+It is expected that `{"live":false}` is sent once live data sending is terminated.
 Not included in state response. lor | 0, 1, or 2 | Live data override.
 0 is off, 1 is override until live data ends, 2 is override until ESP reboot (available since 0.10.0) time | uint32 | Set module time to unix timestamp.
 Not included in state response. mainseg | 0 to info.leds.maxseg-1 | Main Segment | Sets which segment ID is the main segment.
 The main segment's values are the ones sent by UDP sync, and in case no segment is selected, all changes done via the `"seg":{}` syntax without a segment `id` specified are applied to the main segment.
 If the main segment is deleted, the first active segment becomes the new main segment.